LTUC/amman-prep-d14/bin/howto.md

 - DOTNET: `prep-course-dotnet-01`

 > The number for each course should be the next number of the previous prep course course, no matter of the track.

+## Emergency Backup:
+- Everything is safely backed up in [backup Branch](https://github.com/LTUC/prep-course/tree/backup)
+- Make sure you update this branch for any permanent changes in the prep courses.